-I just forked over $8 to use the internet on this flight, so this better be one hell of a blog post, but no promises.
+I just forked over $8 to use the internet on this flight, so this better be one hell of a blog post about sending my kids back to school, but no promises.

 Our little family is getting geared up to head back to school in a few weeks.
 My oldest heads to first grade, my youngest to preschool and me – well, I am also going back to preschool (most of you know that I’m a speech pathologist by day, right?)